 The total lighting demand was estimated separately for residential and commercial buildings.
 These are based on the Project Drawdown integrated buildings TAM model which collectively calculates the TAM’s of building floor area, roof area, lighting, and all other floor-area driven TAM’s used in the building sector.
 The estimated areas are also subdivided by building type (residential and commercial), and by building region.
 This model used numerous sources.
 From a total floor area estimate, we apply an estimated lighting demand per floor area to get the annual lighting demand market for LED lighting household (37 petalumen-hours in 2018), and LED lighting commercial (62 petalumen-hours in 2018).
 These data were from several sources, including the International Energy Agency.
 Current adoption of LED lighting was estimated to be 3 percent of the total commercial lighting market, and 2 percent of the residential lighting market.

-Impacts of increased adoption of LED lighting (commercial) from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of LED lighting (commercial) from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison to a Reference Scenario, in which the solution’s market share was fixed at the current levels.

-Firsts costs for LEDs average at $61 per kilolumen for the commercial units, and $17 per kilolumen for residential units.
-This compares to a weighted conventional average of $42 per kilolumen and $4.70 per kilolumen for commercial and residential units respectively.
+Firsts costs for LEDs average at US$61 per kilolumen for the commercial units, and US$17 per kilolumen for residential units.
+This compares to a weighted conventional average of US$42 per kilolumen and $4.70 per kilolumen for commercial and residential units respectively.
 A learning rate of 8.31 percent was only applied to the LED.
 Operating costs account for the price of electricity, and differ for the commercial and residential buildings, and also for different conventional technologies.
 No maintenance costs were included.

-In the Scenario 1, the global greenhouse gas emissions reduction of LED lighting was estimated to be approximately 5.9 gigatons in commercial buildings and 10.2 gigatons in residences over 2020-2050.
-Additionally, the lifetime operating savings amount to $1.4 trillion for commercial buildings and $3.2 trillion for residential buildings at a net cost of less than the conventional options since LED prices are dropping and they have long lifetimes (saving of $1.7 trillion).
+In Scenario 1, the global greenhouse gas emissions reduction of LED lighting was estimated to be approximately 5.9 gigatons in commercial buildings and 10.2 gigatons in residences over 2020–2050.
+Additionally, the lifetime operating savings amount to US$1.4 trillion for commercial buildings and US$3.2 trillion for residential buildings at a net cost of less than the conventional options, since LED prices are dropping and LEDs have long lifetimes (saving of US$1.7 trillion).

-The Scenario 2 shows a very similar impact at 17.5 gigatons overall, at a net installation saving of $2 trillion mainly on the commercial side.
-This produces lifetime operating savings on the order of $5 trillion.
+Scenario 2 shows a very similar impact at 17.5 gigatons overall, at a net installation saving of US$2 trillion, mainly on the commercial side.
+This produces lifetime operating savings on the order of US$5 trillion.

 Given the expected future efficacy development, LED lighting should offer even higher energy efficiency compared to conventional lighting technologies soon.
 In addition, LED lighting enables advanced lighting controls including dimmable lighting, various colors of light, and color tuning.